Appearance

 Toaster — the cross-framework headless toast / notification host

-Toaster is Rozie's headless, accessible toast / notification host — a @rozie-ui family with no third-party engine behind it.
-Every behaviour (the toast queue, per-toast auto-dismiss timers, hover-to-pause, the six corner positions, the live-region ARIA wiring, and the per-toast close button) is authored once in Toaster.rozie and compiled to idiomatic React, Vue, Svelte, Angular, Solid, and Lit.
+Toaster is a headless, accessible toast / notification host with no third-party engine behind it.
+It covers the whole behaviour surface: the toast queue, precise remaining-time hover-to-pause, promise/loading toasts, pointer swipe-to-dismiss, an opt-in animated collapsed stack, the six corner positions, the live-region ARIA wiring, and the per-toast close button.
+The same component ships for React, Vue, Svelte, Angular, Solid, and Lit.

-It is deliberately not the heavyweight shape — a global singleton plus a context/provider system.
-Instead the <Toaster> owns the queue and the auto-dismiss timers as internal state and exposes an imperative show / dismiss / clear handle that you drive through your framework's native ref mechanism.
-"Call from anywhere" then becomes your app's wiring concern (stash the ref where your code can reach it) — Rozie owns the component, not your app's global plumbing.
-This keeps it captcha-simple and side-steps the "context doesn't cross a portal" limitation entirely.
+It ships no global singleton and no context/provider system.
+The <Toaster> owns the queue and the auto-dismiss timers as internal state and exposes an imperative show / dismiss / clear / patch / promise handle that you drive through your framework's native ref mechanism.
+"Call from anywhere" then becomes your app's wiring concern (stash the ref where your code can reach it); Rozie owns the component, not your app's global plumbing.
+This keeps it simple and side-steps the "context doesn't cross a portal" limitation entirely.

 The @rozie-ui/toast packages